beynar/svelte-streamdown/README.md

 MDX components are streaming-safe.
 Incomplete components are automatically handled during AI streaming:

-- Incomplete tags like `<Component attr` are escaped with backticks
+- Incomplete tags like `<Component attr` not rendered to prevent runtime errors
 - Unclosed components like `<Card>content` are auto-closed with `</Card>`
 - Malformed attributes are escaped to prevent rendering errors